Conference 2025

 Higher-Order Methods for Non-Convex Min-Max Optimization

-Recent advances in machine learning have brought new challenges in optimization, particularly for non-convex and min-max problems.
-This presentation examines partially second-order methods for min-max optimization and explores the higher-order smoothness regime by extending higher-order methods to cases of structured non-monotone and higher-order smooth problems.
+Examines partially second-order methods for min-max optimization and explores the higher-order smoothness regime by extending higher-order methods to structured non-monotone and higher-order smooth problems.

 3:50 – 4:00 PM